LASER TALK: Carbon Pricing: A Prescription for Climate Health

 In August, 2015, the Canadian Medical Association divested from fossil fuels and the members approved a motion (DM 5-21) to promote the health benefits of a strong and predictable price on carbon emissions.

 Public health officials know that if you are concerned about public health you should also be concerned about climate change.
-If we want to prevent the health consequences of climate change, we need to work to decrease our fossil fuel emissions.
-That’s why Citizens’ Climate Lobby supports a revenue-neutral carbon tax.
-The return of 100% of the proceeds from the tax is the spoonful of sugar that helps the medicine of a carbon tax go down smoothly.
-It’s time to take action.
+If we want to prevent the health consequences of climate change, we need to work to decrease our fossil fuel emissions and carbon pricing is a key tool to use.

 Source of image: